Ash-Cozey/Typing_Tomes/README.md

 <img width="831" height="177" alt="image" src="https://github.com/user-attachments/assets/9a6fd3c5-708b-4dff-9b41-879680d72595" />

-Below is a heatmap, with each square representing a day, that starts from the first day you logged a result, and the next 364 days of the year to follow.
+Above is a heatmap, with each square representing a day, that starts from the first day you logged a result, and the next 364 days of the year to follow.
 You can mouse over any of the entries to know how much time was spent.
 Below that is another bar chart:

 <img width="804" height="311" alt="image" src="https://github.com/user-attachments/assets/cb491f1b-57c7-4716-881b-b7b779fe39c7" />